Tracking the Tropics: Disturbance likely to become Tropical Storm Fred Tuesday, Florida in cone

-The system is expected to strengthen slightly as it moves near or over the Virgin Islands and Puerto Rico on Monday.
+The system is expected to strengthen slightly as it moves near or over the Virgin Islands and Puerto Rico on Tuesday.
 It’s forecast to weaken slightly once it nears Hispaniola on Wednesday.
+It’s expected to be near the southeastern Bahamas and the Turks and Caicos Islands Thursday, forecasters said.

 Florida is in the cone of uncertainty, but it’s unclear how the state will be impacted.
 The National Weather Service said Monday that South Florida could see “widespread and heavy rain” late this week and over the weekend.